List of Coronation Street characters introduced in 2003: Simon Barlow

-Sarah Crocker

-Sarah Crocker, portrayed by Naomie Thompson, was a drama teacher at Weatherfield High.
-She appeared when Sally Webster (Sally Dynevor) went to Weatherfield High for a meeting about her elder daughter Rosie (Helen Flanagan).
-Sally was angry that Rosie had not been given a role in the school production of My Fair Lady.

 Sean Tully

 Sean Tully is a fictional character in the UK television ITV soap opera Coronation Street.
 Portrayed by actor Antony Cotton, the character first appeared on 13 July 2003 for one episode, before returning full-time on 12 April 2004.
 Sean is introduced as a gay colleague of Martin Platt (Sean Wilson) and Karl Foster (Chris Finch).
 Some months after his first appearance Sean comes to Coronation Street, desperately looking for somewhere to live.
 Karl's ex-boyfriend Todd Grimshaw (Bruno Langley) recognises Sean and takes him for a drink at The Rovers.
-When Todd's mother Eileen Grimshaw (Sue Cleaver) meets Sean she likes him and offers him a place to stay.
+When Todd's mother Eileen Grimshaw (Sue Cleaver) meets Sean, she likes him and offers him a place to stay.
 Her other son, Jason Grimshaw (Ryan Thomas), is not pleased but later warms to the idea.
 Sean gets a job at Underworld, where he makes friends with Fiz Brown (Jennie McAlpine) and Kelly Crabtree (Tupele Dorgu).

 Penny King

 Penny King is played by Pauline Fleming.
 She made her first screen appearance during the episode broadcast on 8 August 2003.
 She is the wife of local businessman Preston King, who often does business with Mike Baldwin (Johnny Briggs).
-When Preston dies, Penny becomes friends with Fred Elliott (John Savident), publican of The Rovers Return Inn, who takes a shine to her and proposes marriage but she turns him down.
-Penny and Mike become close and a relationship ensues, creating tension between Mike and Fred, and the couple later become engaged.
+When Preston dies, Penny becomes friends with Fred Elliott (John Savident), publican of The Rovers Return Inn, who takes a shine to her and proposes marriage; however, she turns him down.
+Penny and Mike become close, and a relationship ensues, creating tension between Mike and Fred.
+She and Mike later become engaged.
 Mike's Alzheimer's disease creeps in and he kicks her out of his flat, confusing her with his ex-wife Linda (Jacqueline Pirie), who had an affair with his son Mark.

-Her final appearance is at Mike's funeral.
+Penny's final appearance is at Mike's funeral.
 Mike's grandson, Jamie Baldwin (Rupert Hill), works for her clothing company, King's Robes, up until late December 2006.

 Penny, or her business successors, appears to be one of the sponsors of Weatherfield County FC, whose home ground as of the 2019/2020 season is named the King's Robes Arena.